SabatinoMasala/fabric-clipping-demo/README.md

 - Interacts with objects outside the canvas
 - Upload an image from your computer
 - Works on retina devices
+- Convenience buttons
+- Select the image only when the mouse is over the clip rect

 # Screencast